PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 &nbsp;
-- **Pack & customized products:** Display the customization of the product on the list and access to the pack content through a pop-in.
+- **Pack & customized products:** Display the product's customization on the list and gives access to a pack content through a pop-in.

 ***What is the goal***: